 The development of skills in German language to an intermediate level, building on GERM132 (continuing the same course book).

-This is the third of our communicative German language courses designed to give you the best possible foundations in the language.
+This is the third of our communicative German language papers, designed to give you the best possible foundations in the language.
 You need to have studied some German previously to take this paper.
-In small peer groups you will enjoy building your language skills in everyday situations as well as learning to read short German texts.
-Our teaching methods emphasise student participation in language situations modeled on real-life, with the lecturer providing expert guidance on questions of grammar and linguistic structure.
+In small peer groups you will enjoy building your language skills in everyday situations, as well as learning to read short German texts.
+Our teaching methods emphasise student participation in language situations modelled on real life, with the lecturer providing expert guidance on questions of grammar and linguistic structure.

 |Paper title||German Language 3|